 George Harrison wrote this in Eric Clapton's garden using one of Clapton's acoustic guitars.
 When the Beatles' manager Brian Epstein died in 1967, the band had to handle more of their accounting and business affairs, which Harrison hated.
-He wrote this after attending a round of business meetings.
+He wrote "Here Comes The Sun" after attending a round of business meetings.
 This song was inspired by the long winters in England which Harrison thought went on forever.

 The music begins on the left channel and gradually moves to the right as Harrison's vocal begins.

 ," which Harrison helped Clapton write for his band Cream.

 John Lennon did not play on this.
 Around this time, he was making a habit of not playing on Harrison's compositions as the two were not on the best of terms.
 The two eventually settled their differences as George contributed quite a bit to Lennon's album Imagine

 Harrison sang lead vocals, played acoustic guitar and used his newly acquired Moog synthesizer on this track.
 It was one of the first pop songs to feature a Moog.

 The Beatles had stopped touring by the time they recorded this song, so they never played it live.
 The first time Harrison played it live was at the 1971 Concert for Bangla Desh, which he organized to bring aid to that country.
 He played it at a handful of appearances in the '70s and '80s, but didn't perform it on a tour until 1991, when he joined Eric Clapton for 12 shows in Japan.
 This version can be heard on the album Live in Japan

 At the Concert for Bangla Desh, Harrison brought Badfinger lead singer Pete Ham to the front of the stage to sing it with him.
 Badfinger was signed to The Beatles' Apple Records and had a hit months earlier with "No Matter What